gomorpheus/morpheus-docs/getting_started/additional/morpheusSslCerts.rst

     nginx['ssl_certificate'] = 'path to the certificate file' nginx['ssl_server_key'] = 'path to the server key file'

    ..
 NOTE:: Both files should be owned by root and only readable by root, also if the server certificate is signed by an intermediate then you should include the signing chain inside the certificate file.
-The key file needs to decrypted for Morpheus to install it properly.
+The key file needs to be decrypted for Morpheus to install it properly.

 #.
 Next simply reconfigure the appliance and restart nginx: